swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-subcommittee-roles.md

 #### To Volunteer

-- Join the Mentoring SCommittee, and contact the Chair(s) when the position is open.
+- Join the Mentoring Committee, and contact the Chair(s) when the position is open.

 #### Resources and Checklists
 Mentoring committee documents are located in their own [repository](/) within the [Carpentries organisation](https://github.com/carpentries).